hicommonwealth/commonwealth/packages/commonwealth/README.md

 ## Environment Variables

-You should create a `.env` file in the root of the repository to store environment variables like session secrets.
+You should create a `.env` file at the `package/commonwealth` level to store environment variables like session secrets.

 Environment variables used for external services include: